ldnclj/classic-ldnclj.github.com/index.markdown

 ## Talk to us

-There is [London Clojurions Google group](http://groups.google.com/group/london-clojurians) where you discuss any projects you are working on, any events the user group should be putting on and how much you &hearts; Emacs.
+There is [London Clojurians Google group](http://groups.google.com/group/london-clojurians) where you discuss any projects you are working on, any events the user group should be putting on and how much you &hearts; Emacs.